cayohollanda/gorm_crud/README.md

 # Purpose
-A repository to exercise more about a create RESTful API's with Golang, using Gorilla Mux and GORM
+A repository to exercise more about a create RESTful API's with Golang, using Gin and GORM

 # Pre-requisites
 - Docker (18.09)